tommyzakhoo/epicurious-part-2/README.md

 |0.9582     |0.9352       |0.9400        |
 |0.9684     |0.9428       |0.9500        |

+I would say these are very good numbers!
+Surprising for such a simpe model.

+Perhaps breakfast, lunch, dinner recipes are just relatively easy to tell apart.
+The AUC numbers are best for breakfast recipes, which is not surprising since I have seen in part 1 that this population prefers to consume certain things like eggs only during breakfast.
+Lunch fared the worst, probably because many lunch dishes can also be eaten for dinner, and bread can be used in both lunch and breakfast recipes.

 ## Summary and Final Thoughts

+Again, the following is a short summary of what I did here.

+- Implemented Monte-Carlo cross validation.
+- Evaluated the model with a confusion matrix.
+- Plotted ROC curve and calculated AUC values for the model.
+- Obtained good AUC numbers, ranging from 0.9088 to 0.9818.

-This Epicurious dataset contains an abundant of data, and this project have only scratched the tip of the iceberg.
-I look forward to
+This concludes my small project.
+The Epicurious dataset contains an abundant of data, and this project have only scratched the tip of the iceberg.
+I look forward to doing more with it!

 <!--